SOD, the Body’s Front Line of Defense

 Why SOD is important in defending the body against free radicals

-SOD is key to fighting off the super oxide anion radical, which is continually made during normal body metabolism and is active in the mitochondria where energy is produced.
+SOD is key to fighting off the superoxide anion radical, which is continually made during normal body metabolism and is active in the mitochondria where energy is produced.

 SOD is important to the skin’s collagen.
 Free radicals also attack collagen.
-Collagen is necessary in keeping the skin have elasticity and promotes one to look youthful.
+Collagen is necessary for keeping the skin have elasticity and promotes one to look youthful.
 The reactive oxygen species causes structural damage to collagen that causes wrinkles and sagging of skin.
 Research has been done to demonstrate that SOD binds to collagen to help protect against harmful oxidation (Petersen SV et al, 2004).

-In general, the free radicals increase and overpower the antioxidants in the body causing harm by instigating oxidation to important cellular DNA, protein and lipids.
+In general, the free radicals increase and overpower the antioxidants in the body, causing harm by instigating oxidation to important cellular DNA, protein, and lipids.
 SOD helps to keep the body healthy and reduces free radical activity.

 How to increase SOD levels in the body

-The objective is to lower the incidence of free radical activity by consuming more foods that would increase SOD levels and that are rich in antioxidants such as ascorbic acid, vitamin A, beta carotene and other carotenoids, alpha lipoic acid, polyphenols, coenzyme Q10, alpha tocopherols.
+The objective is to lower the incidence of free radical activity by consuming more foods that would increase SOD levels and that are rich in antioxidants such as ascorbic acid, vitamin A, beta carotene, and other carotenoids alpha-lipoic acid, polyphenols, coenzyme Q10, alpha tocopherols.
 These have been shown to help prevent oxidative damage by free radicals (Ighodaro OM, Akinloye OA, 2018).
 A diet high in fruits and vegetables is quite beneficial to accomplish the quenching of free radicals.

 In summary, Superoxide dismutase (SOD) is part of the body’s first line of defense for the immune system and is key in fighting against free radicals that attack the body.
-Consuming foods high in antioxidants and nutrients help provide support to keep SOD levels high enough to prevent being overwhelmed by free radicals.
+Consuming foods high in antioxidants and nutrients helps provide support to keep SOD levels high enough to prevent being overwhelmed by free radicals.

 This article is for educational purposes only and is not intended to diagnose, treat, cure or prevent any disease.
-Individuals with health concerns or on medication should check with their health care practitioner before trying any new type of eating plan .
+Individuals with health concerns or on medication should check with their health care practitioner before trying any new type of eating plan.